 How to Cook a Ham Perfectly Every Time

-Our Test Kitchen experts share their best tips and tricks for how to cook a ham.
+Our Test Kitchen experts share their best tips and tricks for how to cook a ham for holidays and special occasions.
 You've got this!

 All you need to do is reheat and finish it off with a tasty glaze.
 Our Test Kitchen pros show you how it’s done, with their best tips and a recipe, to boot.